Raeburn Van Buren: Abbie an' Slats

 He began drawing Abbie an' Slats in 1937.
 The strip followed the experiences of a rural spinster raising her young cousin, a streetwise urban child.
 It was the idea of Al Capp, who intended to start a second strip to build upon the success of his popular Li'l Abner.
 Instead of drawing it himself, Capp recruited Van Buren.
 Initially, Van Buren turned him down, but he was soon lured by the prospect of steady work, as he had just had his first and only child with his wife, Fern.
 The strip was carried in 400 newspapers but did not equal the popularity of Li'l Abner.
 Capp abandoned the strip in 1945, turning the writing chores over to his brother, Elliot Caplin.
 Van Buren stayed on the strip, and it ended with his retirement in 1971.

 Later life and death

 Van Buren lived in Great Neck, Long Island.
 He died in 1987 at North Shore Community Hospital in Manhasset, Long Island, after suffering an injury in a fall.
 He was 96 years old.

-Raeburn Van Buren and Abigail Van Buren

-In 1984, When Van Buren sent a gift to "Dear Abby" columnist Abigail Van Buren (Pauline Phillips), she wrote back on November 30, 1984, thanking him and commenting on the name similarity:

-Yes, I remember our meeting very well.
-I also recall that every once in a while we'd get our mail mixed up...
-I at one time (when I first began, I spelled my name "ABBIE"...
-Then it became even more confusing because of the VAN BUREN... remember?)
-Abbie and Slats... and the Van Buren.
-I selected my own name... so perhaps it was an unconscious choice, with you in mind all the while.
-Be well, Darling One... and stay well.
-And I hope to heaven you're dangerous!